kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 # Policy evaluation timeout protection

 :::info
-This feature is available starting from Kubewarden 1.5.0
+This feature is available starting from Kubewarden v1.5.0.
 :::

 Policy evaluation timeout protection is a security feature of Policy Server.
 It's purpose is to limit the amount of time a request evaluation can take.

-This feature is enabled by default.
+This feature is enabled by default from Kubewarden v1.5.0.

 ## Purpose